Research shows that 99% of employees would like to work remotely at least some of the time.

 Let’s say you’re scheduling a phone meeting, for example.
 Can your team dial into the conference?
 Are they able to mute and shift presenters effectively?

 As a virtual team leader, make sure you show them how to plan and participate in meetings using a new platform.
 You could document the steps or share a video tutorial with your team.
-Make sure your remote workforce knows how the platform works before scheduling your next meeting.
+Before scheduling your next meeting, ensure your remote workforce knows how the platform works.

 6) Embrace your project management system.